 - a United States citizen, a permanent resident, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, a United States national.
-Nominations from permanent residents must include a letter of the nominee's intent to obtain U.S. citizenship and a photocopy of the Permanent Resident Card (formerly known as the Alien Registration Card)
+Permanent residents must be able to furnish proof of possession of a Permanent Resident Card (Green Card).

 - a full-time matriculated sophomore or junior (two years or one year of study remaining).

 - at least a “B” average or the equivalent and be in the top quarter of the class; GPA 3.7+ recommended

 - have had the opportunity to participate in research, have independently investigated theory, or an issue related to their field of interest